benders5e/benders5e/firebender.md

 ### Firestep
 When you reach 6th level, you can use flame jets to propel yourself through the air during your turn.
 Your speed when you fire-step equals your walking speed.
 You must end your turn on the ground.

-### Fierce Fighter
+### Fire Augmentation
-At 6th level, when you roll a 1 or 2 on a damage die for a basic firebending attack, you can reroll the damage.
-You must use the new roll.
-This ability does not apply to additional damage dice (e.g., the Colorful Flame damage) beyond the "bending" die listed in the table.
+At 10th level, you are able to alter the quality of outside sources of fire.
+On your turn, you can spend a bonus action to cause the effects of the *Control Flames* cantrip (except that you cannot change the color of the flame).

 <div style="height: 2em;">
 </div>